patrjam/spotify-app/server/README.md

 for locally development

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:4000](http://localhost:4000) to view it in your browser and connect to Apollo GraphQl.